La Basse Cour: B&B near Alencon, Normandy

 If the wall is in a very exposed position I was told by a neighbour to add "impermeabilisant" during mixing - but again, this can reduce the ability of the wall to breathe and is not recommended by the CAUE.

-Sand is cheapest bought direct from a quarry - about half the price of loose sand from the "grands surfaces", PointP, Gedimat and the like.
+At time of writing, sand is cheapest bought direct from a quarry - about half the price of loose sand from the "grands surfaces", PointP, Gedimat, Brico Depot and the like.
 We paid 19 euros a ton TTC plus 35 euros delivery (2005).
 The colour of the sand will determine the hue of the finished wall.
-You can also add colourants.
+You can also add colourants if you're trying to match another section of render or pointing, but it may take some experimentation to get the right colour match.
+We were happy to go with the natural colour and let it weather in time.

 Do not mix more lime mortar than you will be able to use before the mix goes 'off' and becomes unworkable.
 A wheelbarrowful (circa 10 litres chaux, 30 litres sand) is enough.
 This mix will easily keep for about 2-3 hours, and you can add a little more water to loosen it if it starts going off.
 A barrowful, covering about 2.0sq metres (though actual coverage depends on the gaps in the stones) can be applied in about 3 hours.
 Cover the barrow with a plastic sheet to keep the mix moist.